playfulprogramming/playfulprogramming/content/blog/preface/index.md

 That all said, the core concepts outlined in this book/course apply to both of these methods, so if you want to learn the React class API after the fact, it should be easier with this foundation of learning.

+### Angular

+Here's a few nuances we should keep in mind about this book's teachings of Angular:

-- **Angular is not AngularJS.**
+#### Angular is not AngularJS

 Despite the similarities in their names, these two are entirely distinct entities.
 More specifically, [AngularJS was originally released in 2010](https://unicorn-utterances.com/posts/web-components-101-history#2010-The-Early-Days-of-MVC-in-JS) and was followed up by the initial release of Angular in 2016. **Despite this shared lineage, the core concepts shifted drastically between these two releases.** For all intents and purposes, you will not know AngularJS at the end of this book: You will know Angular.

+#### We're using Standalone Components

-- **Angular has two ways of defining component imports: modules and standalone components.
-We'll be using Standalone components.**
+Angular has two ways of defining component imports: modules and standalone components. **We'll be using Standalone components**.

 When Angular was first released it launched with [the concept of NgModules](https://angular.io/guide/ngmodules).
 Very broadly, this was an API that allowed you to namespace a collection of related UI items (called components, more on that in the next chapter) into so called "modules".